aasirvalji/lunDesk/README.md

 </p>

 <p align="center">
+  Learn with no distractions.
 Track your productivity.
-Learn with no distractions.
 </p>

 ## About

 Having moved to online learning, i've noticed i've been getting distracted much easier than before.
 A prime contributor to this is Youtube.
-There's always a super enticing video that pops up on the side of my screen while im watching an unlisted video lecture for school or scavenging Youtube for videos to help me understand a topic im still fuzzy on.
+There's always a super enticing video that pops up on the side of my screen while im watching an unlisted video lecture for school or scavenging Youtube for videos to help me understand a topic im still fuzzy on. lunDesk solves this problem by removing unrelated videos from the side of your screen.

 ## What makes lunDesk different?